Welcome

 Functions

-cycle(input : string)
+cycle(input : string

 Create a note sequence from a Tidal Cycles mini-notation string.

-cycle accepts a mini-notation as used by Tidal Cycles, with the following differences:
+accepts a mini-notation as used by Tidal Cycles, with the following differences:

-• Stacks and random choices are valid without brackets (a | b is parsed as [a | b])
+- Stacks and random choices are valid without brackets (

-cycle("[c4, e4, g4] [e4, g4, b4] [g4, b4, d5] [b4, d5, f#5]")
+--A chord sequence cycle("[c4, e4, g4] [e4, g4, b4] [g4, b4, d5] [b4, d5, f#5]")

-cycle("<c4 e4 g4> <e4 g4> <g4 b4 d5> <b4 f5>")
+--Arpeggio pattern with variations cycle("<c4 e4 g4> <e4 g4> <g4 b4 d5> <b4 f5>")

-cycle("c4(3,8) e4(5,8) g4(7,8)")
+--Euclidean Rhythms cycle("c4(3,8) e4(5,8) g4(7,8)")

-cycle("bd(3,8)"):map({ bd = "c4 #1" })
+--Map custom identifiers to notes cycle("bd(3,8)"):map({ bd = "c4 #1" })

 Aliases